 KEY FUNCTION Activate the context keys shown on the display.
-In edit mode, it sets the number of the desired sample; the number to change is red.
-Selects line; the selected line is evidenced in red.
-OK Activates the context key located in the left side of the display.
-ESC Returns to the previous screen without saving the changes made.
+In edit mode, it sets the number of the desired sample; the number to change is red. ♦♦ Selects line; the selected line is evidenced in red.
+(OK) Activates the context key located in the left side of the display.
+ESC Returns to the previous screen without saving the changes made. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.

 CONTEXT KEY FUNCTION Enters edit mode: it is possible to select the number of the sample to use to have the average of the analysis carried out. ٩ Shows the average analysis in the interval set.
 Q Zoom.
-By pressing this interactive key repeatedly, the device displays the following sequence: $AAA \to AAA \to AAA \to AAA$ Sets all the samples of the analyses carried out: From 1 (first sample) To xxx (last sample). ОК Confirms the settings.
+By pressing this interactive key repeatedly, the device displays the following sequence: $AAA \to AAA \to AAA \to AAA \to AAA$ Sets all the samples of the analyses carried out: From 1 (first sample) To xxx (last sample). ок Confirms the settings.
 Starts printing the test ticket.
-SEE SECTION 11 .
+SEE SECTION 12 .

-10.5 Memory Menu→Data logger
+11.5 Memory Menu→Data logger

-KEY FUNCTION Activate the context keys shown on the display.
-Selects line; the selected line is evidenced in red.
-OK Activates the context key located in the left side of the display.
+KEY FUNCTION Activate the context keys shown on the display. ♦✓ Selects line; the selected line is evidenced in red.
+(OK) Activates the context key located in the left side of the display.
 ESC Returns to the previous screen.